Arahura (twin screw ship): Storm damage

 On 13 May 1916, the Arahura left Auckland for Gisborne and Napier at 2:10 pm carrying 400 tons of general cargo, mostly sugar for Gisborne.
 After leaving Auckland the Arahura immediately ran into bad weather, which became steadily worse.
 In the Bay of Plenty a strong gale and mountainous seas were encountered.
 The vessel laboured badly on Saturday night and by Sunday morning had sprung a leak.
 Nine feet of water was reported in the forward holds.
 Captain Dryden decided to make for shelter and fetched up off Whangaparae, Cape Runaway at 12 pm.
 Her pumps were started and were easily able to cope with the leak.

 The vessel rode out the storm and left to come on to Gisborne at 4 am Monday morning arriving in the bay at 2:45 pm.
 Apart from the leak and damaged cargo the Arahua was unaffected.
-Some of the mail, especially those for Napier were damaged along with the sugar and a large quantity of the balance of the cargo.
+Some of the mail, especially that for Napier was damaged along with the sugar and a large quantity of the balance of the cargo.
 Because of the leak all passengers and cargo were offloaded at Gisborne and the ship sailed back to Auckland for repair on the Tuesday.

+Collision

+On 1 March 1917, at Gisborne, she was hit amidships by Waimate, beached, patched and returned to Auckland for repairs.
+Shortly after returning to service, 4 crew were injured, when benzine fumes in a hold exploded.